 Clicking the Sort command

 - The Sort dialog box will appear.
-Choose the column you wish to sort by.
+Choose the column you want to sort by.
 In our example, we want to sort the data by the number of T-shirt orders, so we'll select Orders.

 Selecting a column to sort by